 • Cycling: Suggestions ranged from bicycle-friendly pathways to outright prohibiting cycling in the park.

-In this phase, the City will share the preferred design with the community.
-Once the preferred design is confirmed, it will be used to guide future park improvements.
+In this phase, the City will share the students’ study, final concept and its translation into a draft park design with the community.
+Through the engagement process, the draft design will be developed into a final design used to guide future park improvements.

 The community engagement activities anticipated in this phase include: